Chiron plans ahead to gradually automate and extend storage solutions

 With this system layout, the processes are designed for consistent efficiency, precision and sustainability.
 A 750 m² delivery hall has been set up to take over incoming goods.
 It ensures that goods can be received regardless of the weather.
 Large components are delivered two days in advance and placed directly on the production staging area so that they are at the optimum temperature for processing.
 All materials to be stored have to go to goods-in first.
 There, the goods-in check and goods registration are carried out.
 Then forklifts pick up the pallets and bring them to the storage locations determined by the SAP system or to the repackaging locations for storage in the static rack system.
 The storage principle is fixed location storage.

 For order picking, the stored materials are picked from the large and small parts area on demand by the assembly work stations.
-“With the new warehouse, we have now centralised the material for final assembly close to the required locations and can therefore react more quickly,“ says Mr. Kalisch, describing the advantages.
+“With the new warehouse, we have now centralized the material for final assembly close to the required locations and can therefore react more quickly,“ says Mr. Kalisch, describing the advantages.
 “Even in the case of unplanned material requirements, reactions take place in a matter of seconds.”
 For bulk goods, picking takes place with a two-container system in according to the Kanban principle.
 The inventory-managed materials are controlled via SAP Kanban or reordered automatically from SAP.
 C-items are reordered automatically using an independently working RFID system.

 The material is picked in the rack systems, independent of the assembly groups, and then combined in plastic containers to form assembly groups for final machine assembly.
-The containers are labelled with the description for the assembly group.
+The containers are labeled with the description for the assembly group.
 The SSI SCHAEFER containers used in the rack and the material flow are mostly made out of recycled materials.
-The storage containers made from regranulate underline the ecological concept that characterises the entire project,” says Mr. Kalisch.
+The storage containers made from regranulate underline the ecological concept that characterizes the entire project,” says Mr. Kalisch.

 The assembly-group-compatible containers are taken to the assembly plant according to the respective machine cycles.
 For order picking and provision, special order picking trolleys are used that are equipped with the materials for the next assembly cycle.
 At so-called ramps, the picking trolleys are made available for delivery to the final assembly lines and combined with order components from other storage areas.
 The logistics department then takes over the delivery of the trolleys and large components to the assembly stations.